alexa/alexa-auto-sdk/samples/android-aacs-sample-app/alexa-auto-app/README.md

 1) Go to the device's Settings.
 2) Go to `Apps & notifications` > `Default apps` > `Assist & voice input`.
 Then select Alexa.

-### Authenticating with AVS using Code-Based Linking (CBL)
-The following steps are for user authentication:
-1) After selecting Alexa as the assistant, the user goes to the upper level and clicks the Settings icon beside `Assist apps`.
-The AACS Sample App displays a code (in the form of a string and a QR code) and a URL.

-2) The user follows the on-screen prompt to complete authentication with Alexa Voice Service (AVS) using CBL.

-After authentication is completed, the user can use the wake word, tap-to-talk system icon, or push-to-talk voice control button on the steering wheel to interact with Alexa.
-When Alexa is invoked in this way, the AACS Sample App displays the Alexa voice chrome that represents the different attention states for Alexa.
+>**Note:** After selecting Alexa as the assistant, if the Auto SDK is built with the Alexa Custom Assistant extension, the user can invoke either Alexa or a custom voice assistant (e.g., Brandon).

+### Using Alexa Custom Assistant Module Library for Animation
+If the Alexa Custom Assistant extension is installed, you can use the Alexa Custom Assistant Module Library to display custom animation when user is interacting with the custom assistant.
+For more information about how to enable custom animation, see the Alexa Custom Assistant extension README.

 ### Using the AACS Sample App for Media Player
 In addition to letting the user choose Alexa as the voice assistant, the AACS Sample app enables the user to start and control the media player.